cfmeyers/dotfiles/README.md

     -  change fn key behavior to ctrl (Change Fn key, select Fn to Control_L

+*Note*: in order to get this setup to work with an external keyboard, need to set Capslock key to "No Action" for the external keyboard too (dropdown menue in Modifier Keys section).
 #Using Ctags

 In your project directory, run